-- Depression: Not all dogs will act depressed when they are sick.
+- Signs of depression: Not all dogs will act depressed when they are sick.
 In the wild, animals that act sick are more likely to die.
 You need to watch your dog at all times and be aware of what is normal for him.
-If your dog is depressed, do something about it.
+If your dog seems depressed, do something about it.

 - Loss of appetite: Some dogs will miss a meal at times, and you should be aware if you have the type of dog that misses meals.

-5. Changes in the hair or skin, or itching and chewing on the feet or above the tail.
-Skin problems are not an emergency, but the sooner you have them taken care of, the better your dog will feel.
+- Changes in the hair or skin, or itching and chewing on the feet or above the tail: Skin problems are not an emergency, but the sooner you have them taken care of, the better your dog will feel.

-6. A bad odor coming from anywhere.
-It might be from the mouth, the ears, or even the skin.
+- A bad odor coming from anywhere: It might be from the mouth, the ears, or even the skin.

-7. Urinating in the house or urinating a lot more than normal.
-You might notice that your dog is also drinking a lot more than normal.
+- Urinating in the house or urinating a lot more than normal: You might notice that your dog is also drinking a lot more than normal.

-8. Difficulty getting out of bed or lameness.
-If you notice her dragging the tips of her back feet she should be seen immediately.
+- Difficulty getting out of bed or lameness: If you notice her dragging the tips of her back feet she should be seen immediately.

 What Happens Next?

-The History: You need to give a thorough history so that your sick dog can be treated quickly.
-The staff will be used to asking questions but if you can provide better answers things will go much quicker.
+You need to give a thorough history so that your sick dog can be treated quickly.
+The staff will be used to asking questions, but if you can provide better answers things will go much quicker.
 They will want to know:

 - What you have noticed?
 If there has been anything abnormal, even one bout of vomiting a day before you noticed anything else, be sure to let the vet nurse, vet tech, or veterinarian know.Some problems will not show up on an exam but a good history will help them find out what is wrong with your dog.